Pest Bird Identification

 Professional Bird Control

 Contact ChemTec to help you with your pest bird infestations.
-Our pest control specialists are state certified and experienced at deterrent and exclusion methods.
+Our pest/bird control specialists are state certified and experienced at deterrent and exclusion methods.
 ChemTec will also set up monthly inspections and provide any needed pest consultations to help keep your property free of damaging pest birds.
-Your property will be periodically visited by Quality Control Supervisors to assure you of the best possible service.
+Your property will be periodically visited by Quality Control Supervisors to assure you of the best possible service for proper bird control.